mboukabous/AI-Algorithms-Made-Easy/scripts/README.md

 - **Required Arguments:**
 - `model_module`: Name of the model module to import (e.g., `linear_regression`).
-- `data_path`: Path to the dataset directory including the data file name.
+- `data_path`: Path to the dataset directory, including the data file name.
 - `target_variable`: Name of the target variable.

 - **Optional Arguments:**